Financial Planning and Analysis Automated

 What’s more, the sources of financial information are often in multiple systems of different technical eras and configurations, each requiring a unique way to access the data.
 As a result, many finance executives are under pressure to improve the FP&A function's flexibility, strategic focus, and alignment with the business.

-For example, predictive analytics can be one of the most potent ways to enhance FP&A productivity by automating account reconciliation and classification; accountants and FP&A professionals can focus on higher-value activities such as predictive modeling for revenue growth or market share forecasting.
+For example, predictive analytics can be one of the most potent ways to enhance financial planning and analysis productivity by automating account reconciliation and classification; accountants and FP&A professionals can focus on higher-value activities such as predictive modeling for revenue growth or market share forecasting.

 Today's FP&A function is hindered by the inconsistencies and complexities that have emerged as a consequence of corporate acquisitions, mergers, and organic growth, including: